redhat-cip/dci-pipeline/README.md

     fallback_last_success: ocp-vanilla-4.5-ok
 ```

-### instrument the pipeline with temporary directories
+### Instrument the pipeline with temporary directories

 You can specify the meta value "/@tmpdir" that will be replaced
 by an actual path of a temporary directory.
 Example: